 A heuristic is a mental shortcut that helps us make decisions and solve problems quickly.
 They allow us to shorten the decision-making time without the constant need to think about the next course of action.
 For example, over time, we recognize if a website is trustworthy or not.
 Does it look well designed and laid out, or does it have a lot of annoying banner ads and graphics?
 We store and use this information the next time we go online to decide if a website is trustworthy or not quickly.
 Due to our previous learning, the second time we encounter said decision, the process will not require much mental effort.

 Understanding heuristics and how they will affect your customer is a crucial step of the marketing research process.
 It will ultimately influence your methodology to garner the most actionable insights from your research.

-There are 4 types of heuristics that influence shopper behavior:
+4 types of heuristics that influence shopper behavior:

-This heuristic is the effect of a prior judgment of an object, the anchor, on our future judgments regarding another object.
-These judgements could be about a numerical value, a probability or even a moral judgement.
-To influence consumer choice, marketers can anchor brands according to their own strategic reference points of value.
+The anchoring heuristic is the effect of a prior judgment of an object — an anchor to our future judgments regarding another object.
+These judgments could be about a numerical value, probability, or even a moral judgment.
+To influence consumer choice, marketers can anchor brands according to their strategic reference points of value.

-4. Attribute Substitution Heuristic
+Attribute Substitution Heuristic

 When making a purchase decision, we often substitute an easier question for a more complicated one to make the decision easier and faster.
 For instance, when buying a new pair of running shoes, we may not inquire about the technical aspects (pronation vs. supination, crash zone, foot strike area, etc.) and instead ask the question, “Which brand do I like best?”

 We can better understand shopper behavior through a deeper understanding of heuristics.
 Getting a firm grasp of the “how” and “why” shoppers make shopping decisions is crucial to include in your marketing research process.
 Your role in helping them through the steps is equally as important.
 Increase your chances of persuading consumers and driving them to action by considering heuristics in your research and next marketing campaign.